matthewreagan/RangeSlider/README.md

 }
 ```

+## ToDo's

+RangeSlider is still a work-in-progress.
+A few of the known issues / ToDo's remaining:

+- [ ] Fix clipping of knob shadows, especially for circular slider style
+- [ ] General cleanup, refactoring (fix computed `NSGradient` properties etc.)
+- [ ] Fix knobs being allowed to overlap
+- [ ] Improve border stroke of circular knob style

 ## System Requirements

 RangeSlider is currently macOS-only, however it could easily be updated to work with UIKit.
 Please file an Issue or feel free to submit a Pull Request if you'd like iOS support.